kcarriedo/zoom-service/README.md

 ## Basics
 **Download the `ZoomService.swift` file and add it into your app manually.** ZoomService currently utilizes the [singleton pattern](https://sourcemaking.com/design_patterns/singleton), so it is able to be referenced from anywhere in your app.

+Your app must first already have MobileRTC installed.
+For instructions on how to install MobileRTC into your app, Follow the `Deployment` section from the [Zoom documentation](https://github.com/zoom/zoom-sdk-ios/blob/master/doc/Zoom%20iOS%20MobileRTC.pdf).

 ## Sample App
 There is a sample app with ZoomService integrated available on [GitHub](github.com/george-lim).
 Feel free to download the app and explore the usage of ZoomService.